newmanne/SATFC/simulator/README.md

 # Reverse Auction Simulator

 This project contains the reverse auction simulator used in `Incentive Auction Design Alternatives: A Simulation Study`.
+Instructions for replicating figures in that paper can be found [here](src/dist/replication/README.md)

 Before attempting to run the simulator, make sure that you can run SATFC.
 Follow the instructions in the [SATFC-manual](../satfc/src/dist/SATFC-manual.pdf).
 Then, to compile from source, run `gradlew installDist` in the root of the repository.
 Note that we use the [Gradle](https://gradle.org/) build system for dependency resolution.
 The simulator executable will appear in `simulator/build/install/FCCSimulator/bin`.